ArasAzimi/ai2r/README.md

 * `cd` to the ai2r project directory.
 * Specify the model and dataset to be used in `train.sh` script.
 * Run `bash runDocker.sh gpu train`.
 This will run a docker container with the requirements installed.
-It will also mount the current directory to `/ai2r` directory in the docker so that the docker container has access to `Train.sh`.
+It will also mount the current directory to `/ai2r` directory in the docker so that the docker container has access to `train.sh`.
- The docker image will run `Train.sh` in the same manner as if you run ai2r.py on your system or in virtual environment.
+ The docker image will run `train.sh` in the same manner as if you run ai2r.py on your system or in virtual environment.
 * To use a docker image with CPU version of keras/tensorflow for training use `bash runDocker.sh cpu train`.

 ### Prediction